gmlove/openshift-workshop/README.md

   `oc export dc,svc,routes,pvc,is,secret -l promotion=nodejs-ex -o yaml > exported-for-promotion.yaml`

-- Open the exported file do the below:
+- Open the exported file and do the below to make it portable to `sys` environment:

   + Remove image hash tag
   + Replace all string `test1` to `test1-sys` and we're creating a project named `test1-sys`